surniaulula/wpsso-tune-image-editors/readme.txt

 Tested Up To: 4.9.4
 Stable Tag: 1.0.0

-WPSSO Core add-on to provide tuning options for the WordPress and PHP image extensions.
+WPSSO Core add-on to provide tuning options for the WordPress image editors and PHP image extensions.

 == Description ==